Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

-While the above lemma follows from a routine application of SDPI, it provides a natural framework to study privacy guarantees of general iterative processes.
-In fact, inequality \eqref{Eq:EGamma_PNSGD} allows us to obtain per-iteration DP parameter $\delta$ of iterative process \eqref{Eq:Iterative_Algorithm} by bounding $\sEs(\mu_i\sK_{\sf_i}\|\mu_i\sK_{\sf'_i})$ and $\eta_{e^\eps}(\sK_{\sf_t})$.
-This result is the linchpin for our privacy analysis in the sequel.
+While this inequality follows from a routine application of SDPI, it provides a natural framework to study privacy guarantees of general iterative processes.
+In fact, inequality \eqref{Eq:EGamma_PNSGD} indicates that an upper bound for DP parameters can be easily obtained by bounding $\sEs(\mu_i\sK_{\sf_i}\|\mu_i\sK_{\sf'_i})$ and $\eta_{e^\eps}(\sK_{\sf_t})$.
+This is the linchpin for our privacy analysis in the sequel.
+Inequality~\eqref{Eq:EGamma_PNSGD} can also be used in applications beyond privacy.
+In particular, together with Theorem~\ref{Thm:Contraction_EGamma} and Proposition~\ref{Proposition:etaPAGK}, it implies Theorem~\ref{Thm:Informal_SDPI}, which is of independent interest (e.g., in relation to studying information dissipation over Markov chain \eqref{MarkovChain}).